DarynHolmes/full-stack/readme.md

 # Full-Stack App Challenge

 This prototype is aimed at employees, enabling them to add and view properties.
-It allows users to view and add properties.

 ## Project Structure